F45FW/fwsp-logger/README.md

 let log = hydraLogger.getLogger();
 hydra.use(hydraLogger);
 hydra.init(...);
-log.info('some info');
+// use via hydra (recommended) hydra.log('info', 'some info');
+hydra.log('error', 'just a message, no stack trace');
+// or use directly - useful if you need a stack trace log.info('some info');
 log.error({err: new Error('error with stack trace')});
 log.error('just a message, no stack trace');